MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/dataviewmappings.md

 ## Table Data Mapping
 The table data view is a simple data mapping.
-Essentially, it is a list of data points, where numeric data points could be aggregated.
+Essentially, it's a list of data points, where numeric data points could be aggregated.

 **Example1**